chibicode/react-functional-css-protips/README.md

 I strongly encourage you to [read all of Adam's words](http://mrmrs.io/writing/2016/03/24/scalable-css/).

-### Okay, so you won't need to write more CSS, but isn't writing HTML harder now?
+### Okay, so you'll write less CSS, but isn't writing HTML harder now?

-When you use these small classes, it'll be harder to write HTML code **IF** you don't know which one of those small classes to use.
+When you use these small classes, it'll be harder to write HTML code **IF** you don't know which classes to use.
 But here's the key part: popular functional CSS toolkits like [Basscss](http://basscss.com/) and [Tachyons](http://tachyons.io/) are **extremely well documented**.
-Just take a look at them:
+Just take a look at their documentation:

 - [Basscss Docs](http://www.basscss.com/)
 - [Tachyons Docs](http://tachyons.io/docs/)

-And both Basscss and Tachyons have illustrative examples of building larger components using small classes:
+And both Basscss and Tachyons have illustrative examples of building larger components by combining small classes.
+Here's how you build a panel using Basscss classes, according to their official docs.

 ![](https://cloud.githubusercontent.com/assets/992008/17543262/2e5cd03e-5e84-11e6-86bb-7e65f56b0d2c.png)

-Once you memorize ~50% of the feature sets, you'll be prototyping designs really fast.
+Once you memorize ~50% of the feature set, you'll notice yourself shipping things **really fast**.

-The flip side is also true - if you roll your own functional CSS library (or add a lot of new classes to extend Basscss/Tachyons), but don't document them, that's a recipe for nightmare.
+As for documentation, the flip side is also true.
+If you roll your own functional CSS library (or add tons of new classes to extend Basscss/Tachyons), but **don't document them**, that's a recipe for a nightmare.
 In other words, **documentation (of small CSS classes) is what makes functional CSS work.**

 ### What about code reuse for HTML?